Jørgen Peter Frederik Wulff: Career

 In 1841, he reached the rank of captain lieutenant and served as commander of the steam vessel Kiel, which was used by the king on his visit to the Danish West Coast islands and picked up Princess Mariane at Rostock.

-In 1842-45, Wulff served as customs officer on the east coast of Jutland.
+In 1842–45, Wulff served as customs officer on the east coast of Jutland.
 In 1846, he served as second-in-command on the frigate Gefion in the Atlantic Ocean and Baltic Sea.
 The crown prince participated in the first half of the voyage while his divorce was sorted out.
-The ship called at Cadiz and Madeira.
+The ship called at Cádiz and Madeira.
 In 1847, Wulff was granted permission to travel to Malchin in Mecklenburg.

 During the First Schleswig War, he initially served as second-in-command of the Danish fleet at the west coast of Sønderjylland and later as commander of the steam ship Geiser.
 The ship participated in the Battle of Eckernförde on 5 April 1849.
 In 1850, the ship was in combat with slesvig-holstenske gunboats off Smaldyb.

 In 1850, Wulff reached the rank of captain.
 After the end of the war, he was a member of the Construction and Regulation Commission (konstruktions- og regleringskommissionen) from 1850 to 1870.
 In 1851, he travelled to Paris and London.
 He was commander of the frigate Havfruen in 1853 and of the frigate in 1854.
 He commanded the corvette Heimdal on its maiden voyage in 1857 and the corvette Thor on an expedition to the Mediterranean Sea in 1859.
 He reached the rank of kommandørkaptajn in 1857 and orlogskaptajn in 1858.

 Wulff served as commander of the ship of the line Skiold in 1861 and again in 1864.
 He participated in the Battle of Rugen.
 He reached the rank of commander in 1868 and was appointed as flådeinspektør in 1869.
 He was commander of the pansereskadren in 1870 and reached the rank of admiral in the year of his retirement from the navy in 1873.